-5. Conventional treatment systems and their shortcomings
+Conventional treatment systems and their shortcomings

-Conventional municipal wastewater treatment plants (WWTPs) are designed to limit the discharges of organic carbon, nitrogen, phosphorus and pathogens to the aquatic environment.
-To do so, WWTPs apply a primary, a secondary and an optional tertiary treatment process.
+Conventional WWTPs are designed to limit the discharges of organic carbon, nitrogen, phosphorus, and pathogens to the aquatic environment.
+To do so, WWTPs apply a primary, a secondary, and an optional tertiary treatment process.
 During primary treatment, coarse solids are separated from the liquid stream and micropollutants are removed mainly by chemical and mechanical separation.
-The sorption of micropollutants onto solids depends basically on their physico-chemical properties, such as lipophilicity or acidity.
-Two types of coefficients have been mostly used to determine the sorption effectiveness: the octanol-water partition coefficient ( $K{ow}$ ) and the organic carbon partition coefficient ( $K{oc}$ ).
-Log $K{ow}$ < 2.5 indicates a low sorption potential, 2.5 < log Kow < 4 indicates a medium sorption potential, while log Kow > 4 indicates a high sorption potential (Rogers, 1996).
-However, some limitations have been found in literature (Holbrook et al., 2004; Lai et al., 2000) for the applicability of these coefficients to explain the sorption behavior of some micropollutants, because acidity determined by functional groups also plays a significant role in sorption behavior.
-Therefore, the solid-water distribution coefficient ( $K_d$ ), defined as the ratio between the concentrations of a substance in the solid and in the aqueous phase at equilibrium conditions, has been proposed as the most suitable parameter (Schwarzenbach et al., 2003; Ternes et al., 2004; Joss et al., 2005).
-This coefficient takes into account the two main sorption mechanisms absorption (hydrophobic interactions characterized by the Kow value, relevant for neutral compounds) and adsorption (electrostatic interactions related to the substance tendency to be ionized or dissociated in aqueous phase, characterized by the dissociation constant, pKa).
-At pH above the pKa phenolic hydroxyl or carboxyl groups dissociate and become negatively charged (Schäfer et al. 2011).
-DCF, for example, with a $pK_a > 4$ is negatively charged in municipal WWTP effluents, while E2 and EE2 are still in their neutral form.
+The sorption of micropollutants onto solids depends basically on their physicochemical properties, such as lipophilicity or acidity.
+Two types of coefficients have been mostly used to determine the sorption effectiveness: the octanol-water partition coefficient (K{ow}) and the organic carbon partition coefficient (K{oc}).
+Log $K{ow} < 2.5$ indicates a low sorption potential, $2.5 < \log K{ow} < 4$ indicates a medium sorption potential, while $\log K{ow} > 4$ indicates a high sorption potential (Rogers 1996).
+However, some limitations have been found in the literature (Holbrook et al. 2004; Lai et al. 2000) for the applicability of these coefficients to explain the sorption behavior of some micropollutants, because acidity determined by functional groups also plays a significant role in sorption behavior.
+Therefore, the solid-water distribution coefficient (K_d), defined as the ratio between the concentrations of a substance in the solid and in the aqueous phase at equilibrium conditions, has been proposed as the most suitable parameter (Schwarzenbach et al. 2003; Ternes et al. 2004a, b; Joss et al. 2005).
+This coefficient takes into account the two main sorption mechanisms absorption (hydrophobic interactions characterized by the K{ow} value, relevant for neutral compounds) and adsorption (electrostatic interactions related to the substance tendency to be ionized or dissociated in aqueous phase, characterized by the dissociation constant, pK_a).
+At pH above the pK_a , phenolic hydroxyl or carboxyl groups dissociate and become negatively charged (Schäfer et al. 2011).
+DCF, for example, with a p $K_a > 4$ is negatively charged in municipal WWTP effluents, while E2 and EE2 are still in their neutral form.
 Table 3 summarizes these properties for the compounds under consideration.
-It can be observed that the three substances show a medium tendency to sorb onto solids, and consequently, intermediate removal (20-45%) has been obtained during primary treatment (Carballa et al., 2005; Behera et al., 2011).
+It can be observed that the three substances show a medium tendency to sorb onto solids, and consequently, only intermediate removal (20-45 %) has been obtained during primary treatment (Carballa et al. 2005; Behera et al. 2011).